tajmone/highlight/extras/langs-examples/_adoc/README.md

 - [`Highlight_Examples.adoc`][adoc] — document source.
 - [`Highlight_Examples-docinfo.html`][docinfo] — document docinfo file.
 - [`highlight-treeprocessor_mod.rb`][rb] — extension for Highlight integration.

+# System Requirements

+To build the document from AsciiDoc to HTML you'll need to install the following tools:

+- [Highlight]
+- [Ruby] + [Asciidoctor]

+## Installing Ruby on Windows

+If you're using Windows, you should install Ruby via [RubyInstaller], which is also available as a [Chocolatey package][Choco Ruby] (see [Chocolatey] and [Chocolatey GUI]).

+## Installing Asciidoctor

+Once Ruby is installed on your system, open a shell and type:

+    gem install asciidoctor

 # Credits